Non-commutative crepant resolutions for some toric singularities I: Main result

-\begin{remark} The assumption that $W$ is a generic simplifies the proof of the previous lemma but it is in fact superfluous.
-This is a consequence of the theory of toric DM stacks~\cite{BorisovHorja}. \end{remark}
+\begin{remark} The assumption that $W$ is generic simplifies the proof of the previous lemma but it is in fact superfluous.
+This is a consequence of the theory of toric DM stacks~\cite{BorisovHorja}.
+See e.g. \cite[Lemma A.2]{SVdB5}. \end{remark}